seanorourke7/taped/README.md

 ## Agile Methodologies

 LucaTaped followed Agile planning methodologies to its completion.
 [GitHub Projects](https://github.com/users/seanorourke7/projects/9) provided an ideal platform to create issues, boards and milestones for each of the project's Epics.
-Using labels I could easily identify my next task and organise them into the appropriate Milestones and Sprints.
+Using labels I could easily identify my next task and organise them into the appropriate Sprints.
 Keeping focused on individual sections as I built LucaTaped reduced the number of bugs and human errors.

 ### MoSCoW Prioritization